-There is also the small Mhlatfute which begins here at Mayhhuku.
-It is the one which stretches down right to the point where you go straight to the emphakatsini of kaNtamo when you come from this side at Sitfobelweni, you cross it, this Mhlatfute, just before you reach there at the place of the chief Ntamo.
-That [p20] is the Mhlatfute of the emakhosi .
-The one which you cross when you come from Maloma it is the great Mhlatfute.
-The small one, that of the makhosi.
-It is below the Since is It begins here at [ch: at the place of] kaMahawukela and stretches down by the Since heading further downwards to that of the Ngcamphalala.
-That it is the one of the emakhosi which I am referring to where our bokhokho got finished.
-They were being finished by the Zulu people.
+stretches down right to the point where you go straight to the emphakatsini of kaNtamoii when you come from this side at Sitfobelweniii, you cross it, this Mhlatfute, just before you reach there at the place of the chief Ntamo.
+That [p20] is the Mhlatfute of the emakhosi \\.
+The one which you cross when you come from Malomaiii, it is the great Mhlatfute. \\ The small one, that of the makhosi.
+It is below the Sinceiiv.
+It begins here at [ch: at the place of kaMahawukelaiv and stretches down by the Since heading further downwards to that of the Ngcamphalalaivia.
+That it is the one of the emakhosi which I am referring to where our bokhokho got finished the Ngcamphalac the Ngcamphalac that of the Ngcamphalac the Ngcamphalac that of the Ngcamphalac that it is the one of the emakhosi which I am referring to where our bokhokho got finished that the place of the Ngcamphalac that it is the one of the emakhosi which I am referring to where our bokhokho got finished.
+They were being finished that the place of the Ngcamphalac that it is the one of the emakhosi which I am referring to where our bokhokho got finished.
+They were being finished that the place of the Ngcamphalac that the Ngcamphalac that the place of the Ngcamphalac that the Ngcamphalac

-/[p19] It was under [check translation of under] Mswati .
-Because that imphi had been led by the iNdlavele and the iNyatsi of Mswati.\
+/[p19] It was under [check translation of under]Mswati \\.
+Because that imphi had been led by the Ndlavele and the Nyatsi of Mswati.\